-“We decided to bring together our two worlds (Music and Architecture), and to create a family of sculptural musical instruments using materials we collected in and around our home town of Vancouver.”
+“We decided to bring together our two worlds (Music and Architecture), and to create a family of sculptural musical instruments using materials we collected in and around our home base on the Salish Sea (Victoria BC).”

 GREGORY KOZAK composes music, creates innovative instruments and choreographs movement.
 He is both an ensemble musician and a concert soloist.
 He is Artistic Director of Scrap Arts Music, a creation and performance-based company he co–founded with Justine Murdy in 1998.
 His world-class five-member touring ensemble, SCRAP•ARTS•MUSIC, exclusively plays his 145+ invented instruments and his original repertoire at leading international festivals and theatres around the world.